ejwillemse/BAN313/chapter3.md

 1. Analyse the distribution of the number of units ordered per day using the `hist()` function and by playing around with `breaks` parameter.
 2. How many times over the last 30 days did customers order _less_ than 210 units: assign your answer to `less210`.
 3. View the values by printing them to the console output via the `script.R` file.
-Print the values here:

   *** =hint